vishvAsa/notes/sapiens/articles/rjrasva_on_demographics.md

 > The election has exhibited another fact not less valuable to be known—the fact that we do not approach exhaustion in the most important branch of national resources, that of living men.
 While it is melancholy to reflect that the war has filled so many graves and carried mourning to so many hearts, it is some relief to know that, compared with the surviving, the fallen have been so few.
 While corps and divisions and brigades and regiments have formed and fought and dwindled and gone out of existence, a great majority of the men who composed them are still living.
 The same is true of the naval service.
 The election returns prove this.
 So many voters could not else be found.
 The States regularly holding elections, both now and four years ago, to wit, California, Connecticut Delaware, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, West Virginia, and Wisconsin, cast 3,982,011 votes now, against 3,870,222 cast then, showing an aggregate now of 3,982,011.
 To this is to be added 33,762 cast now in the new States of Kansas and Nevada, which States did not vote in 1860, thus swelling the aggregate to 4,015,773 and the net increase during the three years and a half of war to 145,551.
 A table is appended showing particulars.
 To this again should be added the number of all soldiers in the field from Massachusetts, Rhode Island, New Jersey, Delaware, Indiana, Illinois, and California, who by the laws of those States could not vote away from their homes, and which number can not be less than 90,000.
 Nor yet is this all.
 The number in organized Territories is triple now what it was four years ago—while thousands, white and black, join us as the national arms press back the insurgent lines.
 So much is shown, affirmatively and negatively, by the election.
 It is not material to inquire how the increase has been produced or to show that it would have been greater but for the war, which is probably true.
 The important fact remains demonstrated that we have more men now than we had when the war began; that we are not exhausted nor in process of exhaustion; that we are gaining strength and may if need be maintain the contest indefinitely.+++(5)+++ [This sentence recognizes the concern of a guerilla war after the main war finished.]
 This as to men.
 Material resources are now more complete and abundant than ever.
 The national resources, then, are unexhausted, and, as we believe, inexhaustible.

-### Abortion prevention impace
+### Abortion prevention impact
 Abortion prevention won't raise TFR much (see Abkhazia's ban results).
 To work u need to combine it with a ban on contraception & implement it rigorously.
 This was possible in closed Romania which is why Decree 770 "worked" for sometime.

 ### Shia power
 - Iran’s dream of being an Islamic powerhouse is threatened by baby drought. by Michael Cook Nov 24, 2021
 - Hezbollah’s demographic problem explains its restraint By HILLEL FRISCH  SEPTEMBER 4, 2019.

-  - By far, the most important restraint for Hezbollah is that small families are reluctant to sacrifice what is all too often their only son.
+> By far, the most important restraint for Hezbollah is that small families are reluctant to sacrifice what is all too often their only son.
 We know this from Israeli data.
 Every year, the IDF identifies the high schools with the highest percentages of male graduates that volunteer in fighting units... common denominator is these high schools is that these recruits come from larger families than from secular schools.

+#### Iran
+TFR down to 1.6 from close to 1.7 in 2021, doubt all these measures will do anything.
+Iranian mullahs encouraged baby boom during war with Iraq for future cannon fodder & later encouraged family planning as they realized they couldn't create jobs for the explosive pop growth.
+E. g. of how even Abrahamic kooks who think "God will provide" r forced to conform to the reality of a finite planet when shit hits the fan.

 ### Israel
 - In Israel, an only child who wishes to join a combat unit must obtain parental consent.
 Ironically, many Force 100 soldiers are only children whose parents objected to them performing combat service.
 In some of those cases, a decision to revoke permission for an only child meant that a soldier’s entire unit had to leave the Gaza.